-Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in PRC Section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: (a) Listed or eligible for listing in the California Register of Historic Resources, or in a local register of historical resources as defined in PRC Section 5020.1(k); or \boxtimes (b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in PRC Section 5024.1(c).
-In applying the criteria set forth in PRC, Section 5024.1(c), the lead agency shall consider the significance of the resource to a California Native American tribe.
+Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact in to the culter plant buld the project cause a substantial adverse change the significance of a tribal cultural resource, defined PRC Section 21074 as either a site, feature, place, tural landscape that is geographically defined in ms of the size and scope of the landscape, sacred ce, or object with cultural value to a California Native herican tribe, and that is: (a) Listed or eligible for listing in the California Register of Historic Resources, or in a local register of historical resources as defined in PRC Section 5020.1(k); or \boxtimes (b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in PRC Section 5024.1(c).
+In applying the criteria set forth in PRC, Section 5024.1(c), the lead agency shall consider the significance of the resource to a California Native American tribe. \boxtimes